rust-lang/rust/doc/tutorial.md

 In order to do that, Rust allows you to move the body of any module into it's own source file, which works like this:

-If you declare a module without its body, like `mod foo;`, the compiler will look for the files `foo.rs` and `foo/mod.rs`.
+If you declare a module without its body, like `mod foo;`, the compiler will look for the files `foo.rs` and `foo/mod.rs` inside some directory (usually the same as of the source file containing the `mod foo;`).
 If it finds either, it uses the content of that file as the body of the module.
 If it finds both, that's a compile error.

 So, if we want to move the content of `mod farm` into it's own file, it would look like this: